john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 git commit -m "Renaming file2 to main"
 ```

-At this point, Git will check and quickly find out that we didn't remove `file2.py` and add some branch new `main.py`.
+At this point, Git will check and quickly find out that moved one file, we didn't delete one and add a totally new one.
 Git will know that we just renamed the file.
 Which will be really helpful when looking through the history later.

 Just to save typing, Git provides a little helper command to rename (or "move") files: `git mv`.
-So, what we could have typed instead of the two `git add` statements above:
+So, what we could have typed the following instead of the two `git add` statements above:

 ```shell
 git mv file2.py main.py